docker/docs/datacenter/dtr/2.3/guides/admin/install/system-requirements.md

 ---
+title: Docker Trusted Registry system requirements
 description: Learn about the system requirements for installing Docker Trusted Registry.
-keywords: docker, DTR, architecture, requirements
+keywords: DTR, architecture, requirements
-title: Docker Trusted Registry system requirements
 ---

 Docker Trusted Registry can be installed on-premises or on the cloud.